 Is the data telling you it’s time to upskill?

-Which is better?
-To help you make the right choice, here’s a quick rundown on what you need to know before studying business analytics or data science.
+To help you decide, here is our rundown of what you need to know before studying data science or business analytics.

 Business analytics was first practised by Adam Smith in 1776 when he broke down the steps involved in the manufacture of a pin.
 His research showed that with the division of labour a factory could increase the speed of production.
 Reduced costs and increased profits ensued.